-Objective 10: Continue the journey to Carbon Zero and play a leading role in supporting the Council and GM in achieving their environmental ambitions project as well as strategic alignment with the wider Greater Manchester, Stockport Council targets and other Stockport Homes strategies.
+Objective 10: Continue the journey to Carbon Zero and play a leading role in supporting the Council and GM in achieving their environmental ambitions aims and objectives for 2021-26.
+The Strategy includes continued investment in energy efficiency and low carbon technologies (within budget resources) within the housing portfolio identified as part of the Anthesis analysis project as well as strategic alignment with the wider Greater Manchester, Stockport Council targets and other Stockport Homes strategies.